-Julian Mellick is a senior associate in the construction and engineering team.
-He has more than 12 years' experience finding legal solutions to assist his clients to achieve their goals.
-His clients include government, principal, contractor, and consultant entities.
+Julian Mellick is a partner in the construction and engineering team.
+He has more than 13 years' experience finding legal solutions to assist his clients to achieve their goals.
+His clients include government, principal, contractor, consultant and supplier entities.

 Julian's practice covers projects in the Asia Pacific and Australia, focusing on:

 - projects - preparing, negotiating, administering and advising on project documentation to help deliver projects on time and to budget, make complex projects simpler and easier to administer, and address commercial risks and opportunities